phpmob/twig-modify-bundle/README.md

 ```

 ## Cache
-TwigModifyBundle use local cache folder by default, however you can use any cache that implemented `\Doctrine\Common\Cache\Cache` interface and then change the confiuration for your cache servie:
+TwigModifyBundle use local cache folder by default, however you can use any cache that implemented `\Doctrine\Common\Cache\Cache` interface and then change the confiuration for your cache service:

 ```yaml
 phpmob_twig_modify: